UM-PEPL/HallThruster.jl/docs/src/tutorials/simulation.md

 The first line is printed when a simulation is completed (unless `simparams.verbose = false`) and tells us the run-time of our simulation.
 The second line provides a summary of the Hall thruster solution in question, telling us that the simulation has 1000 saved frames, that its end time is 1 ms (0.001 seconds), and, most importantly, that it succeeded (the return code or `retcode` is `:success`).
 If something goes wrong, the simulation will terminate early and the return code will be either `failure` or `error`.
-A return code of `:failure` means the simulation became unstable and blew up or was otherwise unable to complete, while a return code of `:error` means some other error occurred.
+A return code of `:failure` means the simulation became unstable and blew up and a `NaN` or `Inf` was detected, while a return code of `:error` means some other error occurred.

 # Analyze